-Property management software for efficient management of real estate
+Property management software

-Whether you are in commercial real estate or corporate real estate, property and real estate managers have unique needs when it comes to technology and software.
-This becomes even more challenging because of the different roles and responsibilities in property and real estate management.
-Landlords, investors, fund managers, occupiers, facility managers, and real estate service providers all have their specific needs when it comes to software solutions.
+Property or real estate managers in commercial real estate or corporate real estate have unique needs when it comes to technology and software.
+This becomes even more challenging due to the different roles and responsibilities in property and real estate management.
+There are many property management solutions and real estate management solutions on the market that meet these specific needs, either as a point solution or as integrated software.
+Of course, this also means that average cost of property management software and real estate management software can vary considerably.

-There are many solutions on the market that meet these specific needs, either as a point solution or as integrated software.
+There are different uses of property management software.
 The property management function within an Integrated Workplace Management System (IWMS) typically focuses on corporate real estate processes (CRE) for both property owners and occupiers.
-In real estate management, an IWMS typically supports business processes like lease management, portfolio management, transaction management, and strategic property planning.
-Distinctive from stand alone tools, in an IWMS these property management functions integrate with adjacent real estate processes like maintenance management, sustainability, facility management, space management, and workplace optimization.
+In real estate management, an IWMS typically supports business processes like lease management, portfolio management, transaction management, (capital) project management and strategic property planning.
+Distinctive from standalone property management systems or standalone real estate management software and tools, an IWMS can offer integration of these property management functions with adjacent real estate processes such as maintenance management, sustainability, facility management, space management, and workplace optimization.

 Learn more about property management software

-Articles & white papers | 08/12/2014
+Articles & white papers | 04/26/2019

 Portfolio management and real estate planning